tabreturn/tabreturn.github.io/_posts/2018-12-20-processing.py_in_ten_lessons--05-_art_of_the_state.md

 #### `.insert()`
 <dd markdown="1">
-This insert method accepts two arguments: the first is the position at you wish to insert the element; the second is the value itself.
+The insert method accepts two arguments: the first is the index/position to insert the element; the second is the value.

 {% highlight py %}
 rainbow.insert(3, 'green')